PinkProgramming/js-testing-intro/test/basics/README.md

 - If the list contains common Swedish greetings
 - If the list does not contain English greeting
 - If the list does not contain goodbye greeting

+#### Test 2 b.
+Revisit test2

+This time, test a function that accepts a string and returns the last character.